graggac/graggac-documentation/README.md

 -----------------------------------------------------------------------------------------------------------------------

-# Name
+## Name

 Your character will have a random name.
 You can edit the name or choose a random one.

 -----------------------------------------------------------------------------------------------------------------------

-# Play

-There is nothing left to do in the character creation.

-You can now select play and enjoy the game!
+## FAQ

+What do I do when I'm done creating my character?

+- You click the play button and begin the game!
+The game's tutorial is very simple and easy to understand, so you won't have any problems getting used to the controls.

+How do I fix the game's screen resolution?

+- In the menu, select Options > Graphics > Screen Resolution then select the resolution you want.

 -----------------------------------------------------------------------------------------------------------------------

 ## Troubleshooting

-The Steam community guide that contains a list of issues and fixes can be found [here](CGenerator.md).
+The Steam community guide that contains a list of issues and fixes can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=326825824).

 -----------------------------------------------------------------------------------------------------------------------

+Star Wars: Knights of the Old Republic is (c)2003 BioWare Inc.

 2003 • BioWare • Aspyr